{ feuilleton }

 “To get your prescription filled…”

-The Rolling Stones, You Can’t always Get What You Want, 1969
+The Rolling Stones, You Can’t Always Get What You Want, 1969

 How much Stanley Kubrick trivia can you stand?
 One of the delights of DVD over VHS tape is the ability to step frame by perfect frame through any given film sequence without the picture being disturbed by noise.
-This reveals a lot more detail should you wish to scrutinise a favourite scene like the single dolly shot in A Clockwork Orange where Malcolm McDowell makes a circuit of the “disc-bootick” before chatting up a couple of devotchkas.
+This reveals a lot more detail should you wish to scrutinise a favourite scene such as the dolly shot in A Clockwork Orange where Malcolm McDowell makes a circuit of the “disc-bootick” before chatting up a couple of devotchkas.

 chelseadrugstore.jpg